dopesaur/dogescript-php/README.md

 ![doge](./doge.jpg)

+> So dogescript, such a port, much php

 dogescript-php is a slightly modified PHP port of [dogescript](https://github.com/dogescript/dogescript), so now you can write dogescript for PHP.

 ## Language modifications and features